droidecahedron/npm2100_nrf54l15_BFG/README.md

 # Software Description
 Standard BLE peripheral, except larger MTU and DLE is used since the plaintext string is significantly larger than the 20 bytes of payload you can get by default.
 All other notification information fits without needing it.

-PHY negotiation is also present, and it prefers CODED PHY if it can be granted it, since it's not a lot of information so the lowered bitrates aren't much of a dealbreaker but more range would be nice.
+PHY negotiation is also present, the sample prefers CODED PHY by default if available.
+Since the transmitted data is minimal, the lowered bitrates aren't much of a dealbreaker in exchange for link robustness.

 There are 4 primary modules:
 1) main